GRASS-FED BEEF JERKY IS BETTER

-- Grass-fed beef is raised on open pastures.
-These cows are never confined to feed-lots.
+- Grass-fed cattle are raised on open pastures.
+These cows are never confined to feed lots.

-- Grass-fed beef is naturally lower in total fat, and doesn't contain any antibiotics or growth hormones.
+- It is naturally lower in total fat, and doesn't contain any antibiotics or growth hormones.

-- Generally speaking, grass-fed beef is cleaner and healthier than conventional corn-fed beef.
+- Generally speaking, cattle that is grass fed is cleaner and healthier than conventional grain-fed beef.

-So what exactly is corn-fed beef and how does it differ?
+So what exactly is corn-fed and grain-fed beef and how does it differ?

-- Cows fed on corn gain more weight, which means they produce more beef per cow that can then be sold to the consumer.
+- Cows fed on corn or grain gain more weight, which means they produce more beef per cow that can then be sold to the consumer.

 - Most cows fed on corn are also confined to small feedlots in order for producers to more efficiently control their weights; grass-fed cows are allowed to roam naturally on open pastures.